elasticdog/transcrypt/README.md

     transcrypt [option...]

       -p, --password=PASSWORD
-           the password to derive the key from
+           the password to derive the key from;
+           defaults to 30 random base64 characters

       -c, --cipher=CIPHER
            the symmetric cipher to utilize for encryption;